 Ad-hoc messages variables

 These are the same as the variables for General templates.
-Depending on the state of the form you're sending a message on, certain variables may have no content once sent - such as grade and school related variables.
+Depending on the state of the form you're sending a message on, certain variables may have no content once sent, such as grade and school related variables.

 Comments